 Plant Perception

-Plant Perception was commissioned by Noble Energy in Houston, TX.
-In this piece, I was thinking about how plants grow in the direction that is most beneficial to them as opposed to growing in self destructive directions as humans often do.
+Plant Perception was commissioned by Noble Energy in Houston, TX, with oversight by MKG Art Management.
+In this piece, I was thinking about how plants grow in the direction that is most beneficial to them, as opposed to growing in self-destructive directions as humans often do.
 Plant Perception reflects my interest in biomimicry, especially as it pertains to human behavior.
 Since plastic pollution is a growing global problem, I was meditating on the various structures of growth that occur in nature and how they may help us envision or design solutions to help shift our self-destructive trajectory as a species.
+Plant Perception was fabricated in a rented warehouse in Pine Island, New York, with help from a small but mighty team.
+It could not have been accomplished without my artist collaborator and husband, Marshall Coles.